 - 172.16.x.x - 172.31.x.x

-If the IP address being detected as a threat is not within the safe range listed above, or there are no network peripherals currently in use on your network, the device being detected by the Personal firewall is located on a public network and could be a threat to your system.
+If the IP address being detected as a threat is not within the safe range listed above, or there are no network peripherals currently in use on your network, the device being detected by the firewall is located on a public network and could be a threat to your system.

-If you are running version 8.x: Expand Network → Personal firewall and then click Rules and zones.
+Version 8.x: Expand Network → Personal firewall and then click Rules and zones.

 In the Firewall zones window, select Trusted zone and click Edit.